The Shield of Honor: Preservation status

 Emory Johnson directed 13 films - 11 were silent, and 2 were Talkies.
 The Shield of Honor was the third and final film in Emory Johnson's eight-picture contract with Universal.
 The film's original length is listed at 6 reels.
-According to the Library of Congress website, prints of The Shield of Honor survive at the George Eastman House Motion Picture Collection and UCLA Film and Television Archive.The film is widely available by multiple vendors.
+According to the Library of Congress website, prints of The Shield of Honor survive at the George Eastman House Motion Picture Collection and UCLA Film and Television Archive.
+DVDs of film are available from multiple vendors.